Psychology Board of Australia - National psychology exam candidate manual

 Download a PDF of this manual here.

-The exam supports the Board’s General registration standard.1 To be eligible to apply for general registration, applicants must complete a six-year sequence of education and training, and provide evidence of having passed the national psychology exam (unless exempt).2
+To be eligible to apply for general registration, applicants must complete a six-year sequence of education and training, and provide evidence of having passed the exam (unless exempt).
+3

 Curriculum

-The exam assesses eight core competencies through four exam curriculum domains:
+The exam assesses the eight competencies through four exam curriculum domains:

 • ethics (including applied ethical and professional reasoning)